resource-watch/slate/source/includes/api/_dataset.md

 The data passed in `sources` or `connectorUrl` must be available on a publicly accessible URLs, specified in the `sources` array field or the `connectorUrl` single value field.
 The URLs must be an accessible CSV, TSV or XML file, non-compressed - zip, tar, tar.gz, etc are not supported. `sources` allows you to specify multiple URLs for a single dataset, provided all files have the same format and data structure.
 This is particularly useful when creating very large datasets, as it will allow the creation process to be parallelized.
 No warranties are provided about the order in which the files or their parts are imported.

-*Notice: If you want to create a file from a file you have, but that it's not available on a public URL, check out our docs for [uploading a dataset](#uploading-a-dataset).
+*Notice: If you want to create a dataset from a file you have, but that it's not available on a public URL, check out our docs for [uploading a dataset](#uploading-a-dataset).

 Unlike with other dataset types, when the dataset is created, the data is copied from the provided source into the API's internal Elasticsearch instance, which is the source used for subsequent queries or other operations.
 This has a few implications that you should be aware of: